karajones/karajones.github.io/jobs/jobs4.md

 ----

 A shell script is a script to give commands to a computer shell through the command line.
 The shell is what interprets the commands so that the computer knows what to do.
 To run programs on the computing cluster's nodes, you will have to submit a shell script through the batch scheduler.
+Shell scripts should be written in a plain text editor and be given the extension `.sh`.

 There are three main things that you should include in your shell script:
 1. bash declaration
 2. SBATCH commands
 3. script to run your program